jvfe/paper_wdt_panglao/manuscript.md

 ### Property creation on Wikidata

 Properties on Wikidata need to be supported by the users in a public forum before creation.
-To represent the cell-type marker relation, we proposed a property called `has marker` to the Wikidata community.
+We proposed a property called `has marker` to the Wikidata community to represent the cell-type marker relation.
-We posted a message in 17th of November presenting the property, domain and range constraints, as well as additional comments.
+We posted a message in the 17th of November presenting the property, domain, range constraints, and additional comments.

-The proposal was accompanied by the following motivation statement:
+The following motivation statement accompanied the proposal:

     "Even though the concept of a marker gene/protein is not clear cut, it is very important, and widely used in databases and scientific articles.

     This property will help us to represent that a gene/protein has been reported as a marker by a credible source, and should always contain a reference.

     Some markers are reported as proteins and some as genes.
-Some genes don`t encode proteins, and some protein markers are actually protein complexes.
+Some genes don't encode proteins, and some protein markers are actually protein complexes.

     The property would be inclusive to these slightly different markers.
     Some cell types are marked by absence of expression of genes/proteins/protein expression.
 As these seem to be less common than positive markers (no organized databases, for example) they are left outside the value range for this property"